EU-OSHA/oira.documentation/docs/install/batou.rst

 where <environment> is the name of one of the files in the environments/ directory (with or without the *.cfg* extension), e.g. *production*.
 For a local deployment use ``batou local`` instead.

+For the components that are defined by oira.batou see :ref:`batou_components`.

 .. todo::

     Do we document what configuration files need to be referenced manually if you're not on the gocept platform?